rdalx42/zlang-1.50/README.md

 An interpreted WORK IN PROGRESS programming language built with c++ zLang is made in c++ but in the way a C developer would do it - this means to classes, I thought it would be a fun challange

-zLang follow a very STRICT way of typing, spaces are requiered between every keyword
+zLang follows a very STRICT way of typing, spaces are requiered between every keyword

 Here are some of its functionalities: